Overcoming the Legal Challenges of a Blended Family

 Courts across the land always try to keep children with their biological parents.
 However, if the parents are unable or unwilling to care for the child, a stepparent may ask the court to intervene and seek custody of the child.

-In the event of a divorce, stepparents have limited child custody rights under Florida law.
-Another harsh reality, if the legal parents decide to cut off a child’s relationship with the stepparent, there is little recourse.
+In the event of a divorce, stepparents have limited rights to child custody under Florida law.
+Another harsh reality is that if the legal parents decide to cut off a child’s relationship with the stepparent, there is little recourse.

-- Under Florida Statutes 63.042, only by becoming a child’s legal parent can stepparents have the rights to the child no matter what transpires in the future of the blended marriage.
+• Under Florida Statutes 63.042, only by becoming a child’s legal parent can stepparents acquire the rights to the child, regardless of the future of the blended marriage.

 No, this is not complicated.